iCliniq Logo

 • The Right Occiput Anterior (ROA) - This presentation is also common in labor.
 The back of the baby's head is slightly off-center in the pelvis, with the back of the baby's head facing toward the mother's right thigh.

-The occiput anterior position does not cause any complications or additional labor pain during birth.
+The occiput anterior position does not cause complications or additional labor pain during birth.

-• Right Occiput Transverse (ROT) - When the baby is positioned facing outward toward the mother's left thigh, then the baby is said to be right occiput transverse.
+• Right Occiput Transverse (ROT) - When the baby is positioned facing outward toward the mother's left thigh, then the baby is said to be in the right occiput transverse (ROT baby position) or right lateral position.
 The right occiput transverse is halfway between an anterior and posterior position.
-If the baby moved from a posterior position to ROT, then it is a sign of a positive move toward the anterior position.
+If the baby moved from a posterior position to ROT, it is a sign of a positive move toward the anterior position.

-When a baby is in the LOT or ROT position during labor, there will be more pain and a slower progression.
+LOT or ROT baby position during labor, there will be more pain and a slower progression.

 • Right Occiput Posterior (ROP) - When the baby is positioned facing forward with a slight right tilt towards the mother's left thigh, it is called the right occiput anterior.
 This presentation causes more pain and slows down labor.

-• Left Occiput Posterior (LOP) - When the baby is facing forward with a slight tilt to the left toward the mother's right thigh is called left occiput posterior.
+• Left Occiput Posterior (LOP) - When the baby is facing forward with a slight tilt to the left toward the mother's right thigh, it is called left occiput posterior.
 This presentation can slow the progression of labor and lead to more back pain.

 Conclusion:

-Abnormal presentation occurs when the baby is in a position other than the cephalic position, which is considered the normal position.
+Abnormal presentation occurs when the baby is in a position other than the cephalic or vertex, which is considered normal.
 The position of the baby is monitored from the beginning to avoid abnormalities during pregnancy because abnormal positions can cause complications during delivery.
 Cesarean delivery is often considered in women with abnormal fetal positions.

 Frequently Asked Questions